Washington stuns No. 9 Arizona 78-75 with Dominic Green’s buzzer beater

 Dominic Green’s three-point dagger at the buzzer beat No. 9 Arizona and gave Washington an amazing 78-75 victory Saturday night in a sold-out Alaska Airlines Arena.

-Somewhere in the middle of a mosh pit at midcourt, Dominic Green, the unlikeliest of heroes, exchanged embraces with just about everyone who ran onto the Alaska Airlines Arena court.
+Somewhere in the middle of the mosh pit at midcourt, Dominic Green, the unlikeliest of heroes, exchanged embraces with just about everyone who ran onto the Alaska Airlines Arena floor.

-The Washington students tried hoisting him on their shoulders and carrying him off the court like a conquering gladiator.
+Fans tried hoisting him on their shoulders and carrying him off the hardwood like a conquering gladiator.

-And who could blame them, since the junior guard lifted the Huskies to their biggest win in over a decade.
+And who could blame them, considering the backup junior guard lifted the Washington men’s basketball team to its biggest Pac-12 win in a decade.

 Green drained a three-point dagger from 22 feet at the buzzer that downed No. 9 Arizona and gave Washington an amazing 78-75 win Saturday night.